wambo121/Supplement-Manager/README.md

 ## 🚀 Planned Features

+- Make the main view the overwiew of the week
 - Settings panel to choose time format
 - Mobile compatibility
 - Integration with popular plugin such as calendar